Purdue-CSUSB/CS-190-F2016/labs/lab2/README.md

     java -jar ~/cs190lab2/drjava/drjava.jar
     ```

-7. Type anything into the main text area, and then quit DrJava to see your new message!
+7. Quit DrJava to see your new message!

 ## Grading ##